 Malarkey Legacy

 Known for their rubberized asphalt blend, Malarkey Legacy shingles offer outstanding flexibility and hail resistance.
-They’re Class 4 rated and have great eco-friendly features, too.
+They are Class 4 rated and have great eco-friendly features, too.

 Is Metal Roofing Class 4?